 2. At the road, turn right and walk up the hill, around the bend.
 Notice the footpath sign next to a driveway on your left.
 Follow the footpath sign past the house and then go through this gate on the right.

 3. It’s then a gradual ascent across the fields, walking with the drystone wall on your left.
 The views are lovely.

 4. At the top of the hill, two footpaths intersect.
-Take the footpath to this gate on the left (below photo) and follow it across the fields.
+Take the footpath through this gate on the left (below photo) and follow it across the fields.

 5. When you meet this track below, continue walking along it for 100 metres.
 You will then see a footpath climbing up on your right.

 6. Follow this footpath up to this track shown below.
-This then leads you all the way to Three Shires Head, 900 metres along.
+Then follow this track for 900 metres all the way to Three Shires Head.

 7. It’s picnic time!
 Such a lovely spot.
 Take off your hiking boots and enjoy a little paddle.
 The rocks can be slippery in places, so take care.